smithy-lang/smithy-dafny/TestModels/Refinement/README.md

 # SimpleRefinement

 This project test the smithy behavior trait [readonly](https://smithy.io/1.0/spec/core/behavior-traits.html#readonly-trait) for the `polymorph_dafny` generated code.
 The `readonly` trait on a smithy operation that transalates to a `function method` in dafny.
 This means it can have only single expression.
-This is then transpiled to a target runtime, and each tests are executed - either as CI actions or manually.
+The project also tests `inputOnly`, `outputOnly` along with the base operation `getRefinement`.
+The project is then transpiled to a target runtime, and each tests are executed - either as CI actions or manually.

 ## Build
 ### .NET
 1. Generate the Wrappers using `polymorph`
 ```
-make polymorph_net
+make polymorph_dafny polymorph_net
 ```

 2. Transpile the tests (and implementation) to the target runtime.